 Simon – after several summers of working for ActionQuest, Simon is happy to be joining us on Seamester as a mate and dive instructor.

-Lindsay – is excited to be joining Argo’s team for her first semester as Marine Biology instructor.
-She is most excited to be teaching her favorite subject and to return to the Galapagos Islands where she has previously performed research.
+Lindsay – is excited to be joining Argo’s team for her first semester as a Marine Biology instructor.
+She is most excited to be teaching her favorite subject and to return to the Galapagos Islands, where she has previously performed research.